-As we are a small staff, please be patient while we get back to you about your submission as soon as we can!
+And, as we are a very small staff of 1–2, please be patient while we get back to you about your submission as soon as we can!

 Our conflict of interest policy

-As Maine’s arts community tends to be tight-knit, please use your judgment when submitting pitches and work.
+As Maine’s arts community tends to be tight-knit, please use your judgment when submitting pitches and work, particularly with reviews.
 While we want to foster smart, bold, poignant work, we also wish to stay honest and drama-free.